Manoj-2702/ClubLink-Streamlined-College-Club-Management-Solution/README.md

 # College Club Management System

-This is a web-based College Club Management System developed using Spring Boot, Maven, SQL, and Java.
-The system facilitates the management of college clubs, events, and memberships.
-It provides functionalities for member registration, club head management, and faculty oversight.
+The College Club Management System is a comprehensive web application designed to streamline the administration of college clubs, events, and membership.
+Built using Spring Boot, Maven, SQL, and Java, this system empowers universities and colleges to efficiently manage their extracurricular activities.

 ## Features